 Want to know how to adjust to working from home?
 I’ve got you covered.
 I’ve been working from home for several years now and I’ve got a few things figured out.
 First of all, working from home full time seems easier than you think.
 Until you start to do it.
 Days blend into days and you forget what day of the week it is.
 PJs become your 24/7 attire and all of a sudden you have an overwhelming desire to clean every inch of your house.
 And you hate to clean.
 Go figure.
 So, if you want to do this work from home thing, then I want to share some tips with you to help you get adjusted.
-Start things off by grabbing my free Perfect Home Office Checklist to help you get your work area situated.
+Start things off by joining my FREE Decorating Made Easy Challenge.
+You’ll learn the tricks to easily decorate your home, even if you don’t have an eye for design.
 Now, let’s get started.

 10 Tips to Adjust to Working From Home